scalameter/scalameter/home/download.md

 ## Direct download

-The latest ScalaMeter release is **ScalaMeter 0.2** for Scala 2.10.0-RC2.
+The latest ScalaMeter release is **ScalaMeter 0.3** for Scala 2.10.0.

-You can download it [here](https://github.com/downloads/axel22/scalameter/scalameter_2.10-0.2.jar).

 ## Maven repository